top of page

 This outpatient US clinical experience will take place in the Dallas Fort Worth (DFW) area (45 minutes west of downtown Dallas).

-Outpatient US Clinical Experience in Palliative Care
+Outpatient US Clinical Experience in Palliative Care in Dallas

 You will be under the supervision of a physician who is board-certified in both internal medicine and palliative care.
 After years of practice as a hospitalist and primary care physician, this doctor is now a palliative care physician devoted to providing support, easing suffering, and improving quality of life for patients and their families facing serious illnesses.
 The preceptor has hospital appointments within the Medical City and Baylor Scott & White Health Systems.
 The attending is actively involved in the education of internal medicine residents; these residents are with the preceptor for two-weeks at a time.